Postgraduate Course: Psychology of Language Learning (LASC11015)

 On completion of this course, the student will be able to:

-- gain an understanding of implicit vs. explicit learning
+- understand implicit vs. explicit learning

-- gain an understanding of domain-specific vs. domain-general faculties
+- understanding domain-specific vs. domain-general faculties

-- gain an understanding of age effects in language learning
+- understanding age effects in language learning

 |Reber, A. 1989.
 Implicit learning and tacit knowledge.
 Journal of Experimental Psychology: General 118: 219-235.|